S1ngularityPoint/SOC2024_Mentor/Week3/assignments/README.md

 - You cannot do better than O(n) here!
 BFS/DFS are indeed the fastest available algorithms as the given tree does not have any kind of order
 - However, there is very little `overlap`, that is, `the results of one search does not help or hinder another`
 - Thus, one can exploit multithreading for this algorithm
+- Compile using `g++ treeSearch.cpp -mavx -o treeSearch`, add the mavx flag if and only if your implementation uses SIMD instructions
 ### quake3.cpp
 - Once upon a time, in the dark ages before good CISC architecture, when developers needed to quickly calculate inverse square roots they found no good method (Newton-Raphson/Gradient-Descent is cumbersome)
 - They stumbled upon some magical floating point values that could help them with their computation